Who Is Liable for Car Accidents in the Snow?

 Snow or Black Ice Accident Liability

-The at-fault driver may even be surprised that they are still liable for causing an accident in the snow.
+The at-fault driver may be surprised that they are still liable for causing an accident in the snow.
 However, since drivers are responsible for driving safely regardless of conditions, they are still legally responsible.
 You can’t blame the weather for a car accident.

 Another scenario where the at-fault driver might not be found liable is if the ice and snow were unforeseen and unexpected.
 Since Colorado laws expect drivers to operate with reasonable care, that means taking extra care in snow and ice.
 That also includes using sound judgment to determine if your vehicle is adequately equipped to drive safely in the given conditions.
-However, if the snow started suddenly and unexpectedly, the same rules might not necessarily apply.

 Black Ice Accidents in Colorado